 The vests we’ve chosen for our review are all great options but this will definitely depend on the individual, activities that you’ll be engaging in, and budget, of course.

-Now, many weighted vests are versatile which means you can simply change the amount of weight which it carries at any given moment.
-But some only come with a fixed amount of weight which is fine if you’re looking for something simple.
+Now, many weighted vests are versatile which means you can easily change how much the vest weighs.
+But some only come with a fixed amount of weight which can work too.

-But like anything else, if you’re new to using a weight vest, start small and work your way up if you desire to eventually perform your activities with a max amount of weight.
+But like anything else, if you’re new to using a weight vest, start small and work your way up.

 If you’re at an intermediate or even advanced level of fitness then you’re likely aware of how much weight is ideal for you.

-For resistance training, you’ll want to be able to challenge yourself by using a good amount of resistance which will allow you to reach a certain number of reps.
-So, an adjustable vest which can carry a decent amount of additional weight is ideal.
+For resistance training, you’ll want to be able to challenge yourself by using a level of resistance that will allow you to approach training failure much faster.

 For endurance, using less weight is better, especially since you’re not used to carrying additional weight around on a daily basis.
-But, of course, if you’re pretty hardcore then feel free to strap on extra weight for a tough workout session or trek through the woods.
+But, of course, if you’re more fit than the average person, then feel free to take on the challenge for a tough workout session or fortitude-building trek through the woods.

 If you’re interested in adding additional weight to your physical activities then a weight vest can be a really valuable tool.